KirMozor/Yamux/README.md

-# YandexMusicClientForLinux
+# YandexMusicClientForUnix
-This is a client for Yandex Music on Linux
+This is a client for Yandex Music on Unix